fangz003/customer-search/README.md

-# Customer Search Application
+# Customer Search

+The customer search application is built by React and Microservices.
 The backend of this project is a Spring Boot application that provides a Restful API for searching customers by their first name, last name or company.
 It uses PostgreSQL as the database and is containerized using Docker.
 The frontend is built with React + Vite to provide a user interface for searching customers.
+Frontend README is [here](frontend%2FREADME.MD)

-### Table of Content
+## Table of Content

 * [Prerequisites](#Prerequisites)
 * [Features](#Features)